Arrange or cancel an appointment

-We release routine appointments in stages up to two weeks in advance.
-Please book on of these appointments if there is a certain time in the future which you hope to make appointments or if there is a specific doctor that you wish to see.
+We release routine appointments in stages up to four weeks in advance.
+Please book one of these appointments if there is a certain time in the future which you hope to make appointments or if there is a specific doctor that you wish to see.
 For ongoing problems we urge you to arrange follow up with the same doctor as this will improve continuity and quality of care.
 Please be aware that not all the doctors work every day.

 Booked telephone review appointments.

-This is a new service which started in November 2011 and the uptake has been very encouraging.
 There are many conditions or situations when it is not necessary for you to be seen face to face for a review or to arrange the next stage in treatment.